 The EU General Data Protection Regulation (GDPR) is a new regulatory framework for data protection and privacy that comes into effect on 25th May 2018.

 GDPR includes 99 articles or clauses covering virtually every aspect of business and information management – everything from the consent to collect and process information, to the “right to be deleted”.
-Importantly for global businesses (including those outside the EU) is that GDPR is supra-national, hence any business that processes the data of EU citizens will fall under its remit, not just European businesses.
+Importantly for global businesses (including those outside the EU) the GDPR is supra-national, therefore any business that processes the data of EU citizens will fall under its remit, not just European businesses.

 For cyber security professionals, the drive for data protection and information management is not new; although the level of detail, the requirements on data breach notification and the fines in GDPR impose a lot more focus.
 There are five individual articles or clauses that have specific cyber security requirements:

-For security monitoring and operations in GDPR compliant businesses there is increased focus then on both prevention and avoidance of security and privacy breaches.
-Also the need to be able to respond quickly when a problem does occur, understand it and take action is imperative.
-The 72 hours to notify the government authority is accompanied by an expectation that affected data subjects will be communicated with promptly.
+For security monitoring and operations in GDPR compliant businesses there is increased focus on both prevention and avoidance of security and privacy breaches.
+Further, it is imperative to be able to respond quickly when a problem does occur, understand it and take action.
+The 72 hours allowed to notify the government authority is accompanied by an expectation that affected data subjects will be communicated with promptly.
 As a minimum, businesses handling personal data will need to: